Other: apricot vine, maypop, wild passionflower

 Uses And Preparations

-Primarily the above ground parts (the entire vine including leaves, stems and flowers) are dried used as a tea or tincture or are powdered and encapsulated.
-Fresh or dried plant material may be made into a tincture.
+Above ground parts (the entire vine including leaves, stems and flowers) are dried used as a tea or tincture.

 *This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 For educational purposes only.